navya-k/FAI-navyakuchibhotla/README.md

 8. Custom Algorithm (variation of KNN) - Final_Submission_Controller

-This repository also includes a paper providing a comparative study of all the algorithms implemented.
+This repository also includes a paper (AI_Final_Project.pdf) providing a comparative study of all the algorithms implemented